MilHoun/Jenkins-Sonarqube-ArgoCD/java-maven-sonar-argocd-helm-k8s/spring-boot-app/README.md

 mvn clean package
 ```

-The above maven target stroes the artifacts to the `target` directory.
+The above Maven target stores the artifacts in the `target` directory.
 You can either execute the artifact on your local machine
 (or) run it as a Docker container.

-** Note: To avoid issues with local setup, Java versions and other dependencies, I would recommend the docker way. **
+** Note: To avoid issues with local setup, Java versions, and other dependencies, I would recommend the Docker way. **

 ### Execute locally (Java 11 needed) and access the application on http://localhost:8080